 Construction Business Card TemplatePRO PLUS

-What Is a Vintage Business Card?
+How to Create a Vintage Business Card?

 As the term suggests, a vintage business card is a business card containing vintage designs ad information of the card owner, such as his or her name, company name, personal or company logo, address, and contact details.
-While you can stick with the traditional paper or card stock for the business card material, there are other unique and artsy materials that are commonly used especially by the people in the creative industry.
+While you can stick with the traditional paper or card stock for your simple business card material, there are other unique and artsy materials that are commonly used especially by the people in the creative industry.
 These materials can be rubber, wood, metal, and plastic.

 1. Identify Your Business Entity's Nature